 To the left and right, you’ll find red knobs.
 Unscrew and pull them out.

-Gently remove the rear foam block, including the Printer Head and lens tool.
+Gently remove the rear foam block, including the printer head and lens tool.
 Set these aside for now.
 Don’t worry!
-You’ll power up your Glowforge in mere minutes.
+You’ll power up your Glowforge in just a few minutes.

 You don’t need to save the tape!